Traditional Monthly Giving Versus Monthly Engaged Giving

 It’s not the “traditional” passively promoted monthly giving that most nonprofits and universities know today.
 TwelveX has created a breakthrough individual donor fundraising methodology called Monthly Engaged Giving (MEG).

-TwelveX serves a wide-range of customer genres including private and public universities, Big Brothers Big Sisters, Girl Scouts, Boys and Girls Clubs, foodbanks, child and family services, faith-based orgs, and “one-of-a-kind” boutique nonprofits.
+TwelveX serves a wide-range of customer genres including private and public universities, Big Brothers Big Sisters, Girl Scouts, Boys & Girls Clubs, foodbanks, child and family services, faith-based orgs, and “one-of-a-kind” boutique nonprofits.

 We help nonprofits and universities break free from the Fundraising Status Quo to grow predictable giving and consistently engage supporters.